 Have you ever noticed that when you hear a very low pitch sound, whether it be a voice or piano note, that sound can seem to resonate?
 Because the frequency of that sound is so low and slow, you’re actually hearing those waves hitting your ear one at a time.

 When a musician composes a piece, they must not only consider each note independently.
 They must feel how each note flows into the next.
-Depending on the frequency (pitch) of the note that came before it, a note may still be hitting the eardrum when the new note enters the scene.
+Depending on the note’s frequency (pitch) that came before it, a note may still be hitting the eardrum when the new note enters the scene.

 This affects how a listener perceives the notes as a single piece of music.
 In the skilled hands of the musician, magic is made!
-Audiologists have to take the same care when tuning hearing aids.
+Hearing specialists have to take the same care when tuning hearing aids.